Interim Library Service in Kingscourt and Rideau Heights

 Rideau Heights Community Centre and Library

-Construction for the community centre and library branch in Rideau Heights has begun and the facility is expected to open in early 2018.
+Construction for the community centre and library branch in Rideau Heights has begun and the facility is expected to open in late 2017.

 We have included links to the following background information: